trouni/workshop-chrome-extension/README.md

 ### Interacting with the DOM using JavaScript

-Before we get started, here is a quick JavaScript refresher on how to target elements of a web page:
+Before we dive into extensions, let's go through a quick JavaScript refresher on how to interact with a web page.
 ```javascript
 // Target element with the id #my-element-id
 document.getElementById('my-element-id')